Papyrus

 A kiosk session moves through a predictable cycle:

-1. The device sits on the welcome screen between sessions.
+1. The device sits on the kiosk intake screen between sessions.

-5. The device automatically returns to the welcome screen and relocks.
+4. The device automatically resets and returns to the kiosk intake screen.

 Operator PIN security